RemseyMailjard/Awesome-GPTS/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of awesome GPT models designed by the Community, organized by category.
+This list provides an overview of various specialized GPT models, including detailed descriptions, access links, developer information.
+Please note, this repository is a community-driven project and may not list all existing GPT agents.

+Contributions are welcome!
+If you find a usefull GPT, ask for a pull request, and I will review it and add it to the list!

 ## What are GPTs? #
-GPTs are customized version of ChatGPT build with specific instructions, knowledge and skills given by a developer.
+GPTs are customized version of ChatGPT build with specific instructions, knowledge (files or API's) and skills given by a developer.
 They are there for specific use cases.

-This list provides an overview of various specialized GPT models, including detailed descriptions, access links, developer information

-Please note, this repository is a community-driven project and may not list all existing GPT agents.

-Contributions are welcome – feel free to add your own creations!

-**Disclaimer: Users should exercise caution and evaluate the agents before use.
-Additionally, please note that some of these GPTs are still in the experimental test phase.**
+**Disclaimer: Please note that some of these GPTs are still in the experimental test phase.**

 # GPTs for Legal Professionals